x-team/xp-ui/src/components/ui/Note.md

   avatar='https://pbs.twimg.com/profile_images/416334680598659072/-_RxK6dH_200x200.jpeg'
   date={date}
   name='Samwise Gamgee'
-  text='One tiny Hobbit against all the evil the world could muster.
-A sane being would have given up, but Samwise burned with a magnificent madness, a glowing obsession to surmount every obstacle, to find Frodo, destroy the Ring, and cleanse Middle Earth of its festering malignancy.
+  text={`One tiny **Hobbit** against all the evil the world could muster.

+A sane being would have given up, but Samwise burned with a magnificent madness, a *glowing* obsession to surmount every obstacle, to find [Frodo](http://google.com), destroy the Ring, and cleanse Middle Earth of its festering malignancy.
 He knew he would try again.
 Fail, perhaps.
 And try once more.
-A thousand, thousand times if need be, but he would not give up the quest.'
+A thousand, thousand times if need be, but he would not give up the quest.`}
 />
 ```